netdata/netdata/health/README.md

 - `of DIMENSIONS` is optional and has to be the last parameter.
 Dimensions have to be separated by `,` or `|`.
 The space characters found in dimensions will be kept as-is (a few dimensions have spaces in their names).
-This accepts netdata simple patterns and the `match-ids` and `match-names` options affect the searches for dimensions.
+This accepts Netdata simple patterns and the `match-ids` and `match-names` options affect the searches for dimensions.

 The result of the lookup will be available as `$this` and `$NAME` in expressions.